 SHADAC is a Technical Assistance Provider to the Robert Wood Johnson Foundation (RWJF) State Health and Value Strategies (SHVS), which by connecting states with experts in the field, assists states in transforming their health care systems to be affordable, equitable and innovative.
 SHADAC’s role is to help states use data to inform decision-making and to support evaluation and monitoring efforts.

 SHADAC researchers provide technical assistance to Alaska, Colorado, Illinois, and New Hampshire as they participate in an effort supported by the National Governors Association to help them develop data-driven evaluations of the new Medicaid policies they are pursuing under Section 1115 waivers.
-Ongoing technical assistance provided by SHADAC includes reviewing request for proposals and planning documents, participating in convenings with state and federal officials, and producing resources to respond to state-specific evaluation needs.
-Funded by the National Governors Association
+Ongoing technical assistance provided by SHADAC includes reviewing requests for proposals and planning documents, participating in convenings with state and federal officials, and producing resources to respond to state-specific evaluation needs.

 Leveraging 1332 State Innovation Waivers to Stabilize Individual Health Insurance Markets